Sunday January 2, 2022

 While there may be a debate among consumers, ask any former or current budtender about tipping and their answer will be some version of “Yes, please do.”

 For one thing, tips help supplement income in what is usually a low-wage service job.
 The national hourly minimum wage rate hasn’t budged in over a decade and it’s not as though the costs of food, housing, or health care have frozen along with it.
-While the need for raising all wages up to a living wage is a debate that can be had at another time, the long story short is that making more money is always preferred than making less.
+While the need for raising all wages up to a living wage is a debate that can be had at another time, the long story short is that making more money is always preferred than making less, and budtenders tend not to be well paid.

 Beyond that, tipping is also a way to incentivize good customer service.
 While we would like to believe that every worker is always giving their 100% to a customer, the fact is that customer service can be exhausting.
 Getting paid the same wage whether you’re doing your best or phoning it in means a lot of the time that conserving your energy is the best strategy to get through your day.
 However, if you know that better service equals better tips, you’ll put in that effort for an extra dollar or two from the customer.